Myzraev/HouseMarr/characters/silas_theol_pyreworth.md

 Although it is unknown exactly how the Lord Marr managed to obtain such a powerful candidate, Silas was in fact formally given to House Marr by the Scholastia Psykana.
 He is an exceptionally powerful telepath.

 ## Bio
-*"Full biography, further split into subheadings if necessary."*

 ## Abilities
-*"Description of the character's known skills, talents, and abilities"*

 ## Wargear
-*"List of notable wargear used by the character"*